listenToRipley/ReactNative/Notes/Styling.md

 Order will matter when you pass in props style since the later styles can clash and cancel each other out.

+It should not matter if additional styling elements are not passed as props on other components that use the same element since the additionally passed styles are considered optional.

 ## Misc

 *This section covers random notes about styling in Native*